bmslpsu/Benifly/README.md

  For both output files, `filename`  will be the same as the name of the video file fed to *Benifly*.

  ### Setting & Saving Parameters
  The `params.json` file in the *Benifly* root directory stores all startup information for the GUI and tracking methods.
-Everytime a paramter is changed in the Knefly GUI (such as a mask location), this information will be dumped to the file.
+Everytime a parameter is changed in the Knefly GUI (such as a mask location), this information will be dumped to the file.
 The user can also edit this file to change parameters before startup. `.json` files are not especially readable/editable in text format, so  a `.json` [viewer](http://jsonviewer.stack.hu/) may me helpful.
 If *Benifly* cannot find this file on startup, then default paramters will be used and a new `params.json` file will be created.
 In order to ensure that *Benifly* can access `params.json`, be sure to set `mainroot` as the location of your *Benifly* module.

  ## Benifly vs Kinefly
   * *Kinefly* ROS commands (help, gui_on, gui_off, exit) are not functional.